Small talk like a finance bro.

 How to talk about it

-If this comes up, you can say: 'Yeah, that “It’s about time” meme is everywhere right now—classic Reddit humor about waiting forever for something simple.'
+If this comes up, you can say: 'Yeah, that “new study reveals” meme is everywhere right now—people love pretending to be experts online.'

 What it is